Check if you need to register, send returns and pay Air Passenger Duty.

 Returns and payments

 Once you have registered, we will send you a monthly or annual notice to file.
 We will tell you the deadline for submitting your return and paying duty.

-If your return or payment are late, we may issue a penalty.
+If your return or payment are late, we may issue you with a penalty.
 We will include a remittance advice showing the address to send your payment to.
 Include this remittance advice with your payment.

 If you cannot account for duty on the basis of calendar months, you can ask for returns to match your accounting periods.

 If your return deadline falls on a weekend or bank holiday, your return and payment must reach us on the last working day before your deadline.

 HMRC can ask you to pay a deposit or bond if they think there’s a risk you will not pay your tax or duty on time, or you have appointed an administrative representative.

 You can use your return to correct any errors you make.

 If you do not pay enough, HMRC will charge you interest on any unpaid duty.
 Depending on how the mistake happened, we may also issue you with a penalty.

 If your business is likely to pay £500,000 duty per year or less, you may be able to use the Annual Accounting Scheme.